kgeorgieva/cilib.github.com/_posts/2012-07-27-clustering-psos.md

         <addPopulationBasedAlgorithm idref="clusteringPSO"/>
     </algorithm>

-## Cooperative context re-initializing PSO
+## Cooperative Context Re-initializing Data Clustering PSO
 This is the same as the cooperative pso, but the re-initializing version.
 The standard data clustering algorithm is setup normally, but it's sliding window is set to slide by adding a frequency and window size.